expo/expo/docs/pages/versions/unversioned/guides/using-vapid.md

 ## Client Setup

+**Note:** If you use `expo push:web:generate` or `expo push:web:upload` command above to generate/upload your VAPID keys, the following steps should have done for you automatically by Expo CLI.

 You will also need to add your VAPID public key to your client app's `app.json` file in the `notification.vapidPublicKey` field.

 You should also include your username (the username of the Expo account which uploaded the keys) in the `owner` field.
 You do not have to do this if you choose to not handle web push notifications through Expo's server.